Boston to London · the red-eye

 Takeoff is 7–10pm Boston.
 London is already past 1am.
 The cabin dinner arrives while London sleeps.
 You get maybe three hours of useful sleep before the cabin lights come up.
 You land into a 7am London that feels like 2am to your body.
 Short flight, sharp jet lag.

-What Steadway does for your BOS to LHR
+What Steadway does for your Boston to London flight.

 When to wake.
 When to sleep.
-When to flip your phone to London time.
+When to switch your phone to London time.

-Steadway looks at your exact takeoff on the Boston to London red-eye.
-It knows when the cabin dims, when the meal arrives, what time you land at Heathrow.
+Steadway knows your exact takeoff on the Boston to London flight.
+We know when the cabin lights dim, when the meal arrives, and what time you land.
 The path covers the day before, the six hours in the air, and your first morning in London.
-Drawn from traveler craft and peer-reviewed sleep and circadian research.
+Drawn from traveler craft and peer-reviewed sleep science.

 One step from the path